mlarsen-source/centroid-finder/README.md

 For this wave, please have each partner make a commit below with their username acknowledging that they understand the rules, according to the following format:

+"I, mlarsen-source, understand that AI is ONLY to be used for tests, and that every commit that I use AI for must start with 'AI Used'"

 "I, YOUR_GITHUB_USERNAME, understand that AI is ONLY to be used for tests, and that every commit that I use AI for must start with 'AI Used'"

 ## Wave 1: Understand